-2.5 Basis and frequency of disclosure
+2.5 Basis and Frequency of Disclosure

-This document sets out the 2019 Pillar 3 disclosures for Clarien Group.
+This document sets out the 2019 Pillar 3 disclosures for the Bank.
 The purpose of these disclosures is to give information on the basis of Basel III capital requirements and on the management of risks faced by Clarien.
 Disclosures and bases of measurement are therefore in accordance with the rules laid out by Basel and the Bermuda Monetary Authority.
 The disclosures may differ from similar information in the Annual Report and Accounts which are prepared in accordance with International Financial Reporting Standards ('IFRS').
 Therefore, the information in these disclosures may not be directly comparable with that information.

-Unless otherwise stated, all figures and narrative are as at September 30 2019.
+Unless otherwise stated, all figures and narrative are as at March 31, 2020.